MicrosoftDocs/sql-docs/docs/tools/distributed-replay/complete-the-post-installation-steps.md

 [!INCLUDE [distributed-replay-sql-server-2022](../../includes/distributed-replay-sql-server-2022.md)]

-After you install Distributed Replay you must modify the Distributed Replay controller and client services accounts.
+After you install Distributed Replay, you must modify the Distributed Replay controller and client services accounts.

 ## To complete the post-installation steps